Hanna Tetteh

+Hanna Serwaa Tetteh (born 31 May 1967) is a Ghanaian barrister, diplomat and politician who has been serving as the UN Secretary General’s Special Representative for Libya and as Head of the United Nations Support Mission in Libya (UNSMIL) since 2025.

-Hanna Serwaa Tetteh (born 31 May 1967) is a Ghanaian barrister and politician.
-She served in the cabinet of Ghana as Minister for Trade and Industry from 2009 to 2013 and Minister for Foreign Affairs from 2013 to 2017.
+Earlier in her career, Tetteh served in the cabinet of Ghana as Minister for Trade and Industry from 2009 to 2013 and Minister for Foreign Affairs from 2013 to 2017.
 She was also the Member of Parliament for the Awutu-Senya West constituency.
-She currently serves as the UN Secretary General's Special Representative of the Secretary-General Special Envoy for the Horn of Africa.

 Early life and education

 Tetteh was born in Szeged, Hungary, to a Ghanaian father and Hungarian mother.
-Her secondary education was at the Wesley Girls High School at Cape Coast in the Central Region of Ghana from 1978 to 1985.
-Between 1986 and 1989, she studied law at the University of Ghana where she obtained the Bachelor of Law (LL.B) degree.
-She then attended the Ghana School of Law, becoming a Barrister-at-Law in 1992.
+Her secondary education was at Wesley Girls' High School, Cape Coast, in the Central Region of Ghana, from 1978 to 1985.
+Between 1986 and 1989, she studied law at the University of Ghana, where she obtained the Bachelor of Law (LL.B) degree.
+She then attended the Ghana School of Law, becoming a barrister-at-law in 1992.

-Career
+Early career

 Tetteh did her National Service as a Legal Officer with the International Federation of Women Lawyers (FIDA) from 1992 to 1993.
-After completing her National Service she worked in Private legal practice with the Law firm Ansa-Asare and Company, of Hencil Chambers in Accra, Ghana.
+After completing her National Service, she worked in Private legal practice with the Law firm Ansa-Asare and Company, of Hencil Chambers in Accra, Ghana.